Kent Tritle: Career

 Tritle was from 1996-2004 Music Director of the Emmy-nominated Dessoff Choirs, winners of the ASCAP Chorus America award for adventurous programming of contemporary music.
 Under his direction Dessoff sang with the Cleveland Orchestra, the New York Philharmonic, San Francisco Symphony, American Symphony Orchestra, and the Czech Philharmonic.
 They have appeared regularly in Lincoln Center’s Mostly Mozart Festival, including the nationally telecast and Emmy-nominated Live from Lincoln Center performance of Mozart's Requiem in 2001.

 In January 2006 Tritle was appointed music director of the Oratorio Society of New York.
 His Carnegie Hall debut conducting Handel's Messiah with that organization garnered critical acclaim from The New York Times.

 Tritle holds graduate and undergraduate degrees from The Juilliard School in organ performance and choral conducting and has been on the Juilliard faculty since 1996, currently directing a graduate practicum on oratorio in collaboration with the school's Vocal Arts Department.
 He has been a featured personality on ABC World News Tonight, National Public Radio, and Minnesota Public Radio, as well as in The New York Times and numerous other radio and print outlets.

-In the fall of 2008 Tritle began his tenure as Director of Choral Activities at Manhattan School of Music.
+In the fall of 2008 Tritle began his tenure as Director of Choral Activities at Manhattan School of Music--a tenure that ended in 2022.

 Since 2011 he has been director of cathedral music and organist for the Cathedral Church of Saint John the Divine.